Thumbnail hooks

 }

-• Currently only VP8, H264 and VP9 are supported.
-H265 and AV1 are not supported.
+• Currently only VP8, H264 and VP9 codecs are supported.
+Thumbnails for H265 and AV1 are not captured.

 • Rescaling is not supported.
 The thumbnail will be the same resolution as the incoming stream.